R-ArcGIS/r-bridge-install/README.md

 ![](https://github.com/R-ArcGIS/r-bridge-install/blob/master/img/r-bridge-install-pro.png)

   - Run the `Install R bindings` script.
 You can then test that the bridge is able to see your R installation by running the `Print R Version` and `R Installation Details` tools, and running the included [sample tools](https://github.com/R-ArcGIS/r-bridge/tree/master/package/arc/inst/examples).

+If everything worked, you should be ready to start!
+See [Next Steps](#next-steps) for where to go from here.
+Remember, you can update the package at any time by running the 'Update R bindings' script.

 ###Problems Installing?
  - A few things to check: